omicscode/omicscode/README.md

 From 2022-2023, i added several new skills as a carrier advancement.
 From 2024 onwards, I worked at Universitat Potsdam, Germany, where I self-learnt RUST and develop approaches for machine and deep learning.
 During the time, I bench-marked PacBioHifi genome analysis and created a complete HMTL, CSS, Javascript enabled web and also coded several approaches, packages in Python and  RUST.
 Since 2025, I worked as Area Expert at Instytut Chemii Bioorganicznej Polskiej Akademii Nauk, Poland, and i worked on human genomics and developed computational approaches for human genomics and software development.

+**Software Research**: Over the years, I have worked with several languages such as C++ (2010-2021), R(2010-2025), Python(2021-), Golang(2024-2025), RUST(2024-) but mostly used one system programming language such as C++(2010-2021) and then replaced with RUST(2024-) and R(2010-) replaced with Python(2021-).
+I still use R as a part of the analysis but mostly where it is not having a Python companion.
+I believe more in addressing software development using the languages i prefer and not to show off multiple languages.
+Hence i take the languages, which are dominant in their field.
+As a fantatic reader, I sometimes read a little bit about other languages but that doesnt mean, I plan to use them.
+As of now, I only code in RUST as a full stack developer and Python for machine learning and interpolation with RUST.
+I believe a Bioinformatician/Software Developer should be well informed of the resarch in their areas so that they can actively use them for the place of the employment.

-**Python, RUST and GoLang development**: Few of them and click the source for more of them.
+**Python and RUST development**: Few of them and click the source for more of them.
 See the last commit tag as the final build release for each of the source repository.

 -> [eVaiUtilities](https://github.com/omicscode/eVaiutilities): Variant analysis from the eVai. \
 -> [panscape](https://github.com/omicscode/panscape): Pangenome long reads \